appfolio/ae_userstyles/README.md

 3. Create a pull request for your branch, and have it reviewed and QA'ed by someone on your team, in the usual fashion.
 4. Merge the pull request.

 The updates will automatically be picked up by the [userstyles.world mirror](https://userstyles.world/style/15633/ae-jira-kanban).
-(As of April 2024, userstyles.world picks up changes every 4 hours, starting daily at 00:00 UTC.)
+(As of April 2024, userstyles.world picks up changes every 4 hours, starting daily at 00:04 UTC.
+[See details.](https://userstyles.world/docs/faq#how-does-mirroring-source-code-work))

 The Stylus browser extension periodically checks for, and applies, updates from the userstyles.world mirror (for users who originally installed from there).